Citizen Science Grants

 How will you assess my application?

 Applications that meet eligibility will proceed to a merit assessment.
-We will establish an independent committee comprised of representatives from the science, research, education and business communities.
-The Committee will assess eligible applications against the merit criteria and compare it to other eligible applications in your funding round.
+We will establish a departmental committee to assess eligible applications against the merit criteria and compare it to other eligible applications in your funding round.

 The Programme Delegate will make the final decision taking into account the Committee’s recommendations and the availability of grant funds.